DoodleScheduling/frontend-challenge-chat-api/README.md

 # Then either:
 # 1. Stop the conflicting process, or
-# 2. Change the port in docker-compose.yml to use a different port
+# 2. Use a different port when running Docker:
+docker run -p 3001:3000 --name chat-api chat-api
 ```

 #### Local Development Issues: